A Radio-Controlled 1:36 Scale Model

 I had a small piece of 1/8" thick aluminum handy to test on and I figured aluminum would be easier to cut.
 The heating and twisting test worked well, but I didn't have enough to make all the parts, so a 12" x 6" x 1/8" sheet was ordered.
 I opted to stick with aluminum because it was much cheaper than the same size sheet in brass.

-The first truss I roughed it out with a hacksaw and shaped it with a Dremel.
+The first truss I roughed out with a hacksaw and shaped with a Dremel.
 That got the job done, but it was difficult and the Dremel ate the first one.
 On a whim I cut the next one on the band saw and that worked out much better.
 A more appropriate blade in the bandsaw would have made it a breeze.
 I used a file and the disk sander to fine shape the parts.

 Then I cut out the three bows.
 I cut them flat, then heated and twisted the ends 90°.
 Then I bent them into their bow shape.
 That worked fine until I got to the mizzen's bow.